Good and Evil

 “Thought cannot rise above the source of thoughts, just as water cannot rise above its source.”

 Do you know where your thoughts come from?
 That you think these thoughts is of course, obvious—but how can you think thoughts, is the question.
-That science can find evidence of "physical" or electrical manifestations of them in your brain, prove that your brain must then be the source of any of your thoughts?
+That science can find evidence of “physical” or electrical manifestations of them in your brain is not proof that your brain is then the source of any of your thoughts.
 It is like saying that your body is the source of all your feelings.
-If that is sufficient for you, then you become the source of all that you are, including your thoughts.
+If that is sufficient for you, then you behave as if you are the sole source of all that you are, including your thoughts—then that is as far as you will penetrate the mystery that surrounds us.

-Before we can even attempt to define what G-d is(n't), the question that arises first, is whether this universe, this material manifestation is infinite or not."
-If it is finite, then there must have been a "birth" of the universe (or existence), a "creation", a primal beginning.
-What or who (to anthropomorphise) is the Mother that gave "birth" to this creation.
+Before we can even attempt to define what G-d is(n’t), the question that arises, is whether this universe, this material manifestation is infinite or not.
+If it is finite, then there must have been a “birth” of the universe (or existence), a “creation”, a primal beginning.
+What or who (to anthropomorphise) is the Mother that gave “birth” to this creation.
 Who or what is the Father that provided the seed, which is the alpha of the omega of this creation?
 There is something—or nothing—that exists beyond, or before, this existence that we are aware of.
-Now in relation to this \infty, a couple of billion years here or there, passes in the blink of an eye.
-Obviously, if you are dealing with infinite time arguing about a billion or 100 billion years, you have no concept of what \infty is.
+Now in relation to this infinity, a couple of billion years here or there passes in the blink of an eye.
+Obviously, if you are dealing with infinite time arguing about a billion or 100 billion years, you have incomplete comprehension of what infinity is.

-The fact that we are conscious, and conscious of being conscious, is what is strange about this story.
+The fact that we are conscious, and conscious of being conscious, is what is strange about our story.
+For we know there are other beings that are conscious.
+But does consciousness necessarily entail beings conscious of being conscious?

 Designed or … not

-Was there a design(er) behind it, an intention that directed it?
-How could we hope to apprehend what the meaning of "intention" is in relation to an \infty being?
-No finite conscious being could hope to achieve that—unless it contained something of \infty in its consciousness.
+However, the existential question here, is not whether there is a primal cause, but whether there is a design(er) behind it, an intention that directed it.
+How could we hope to apprehend what the meaning of “intention” is in relation to an Infinite Being?
+No finite consciousness could hope to achieve that unless it, in fact, it, itself, contained something of Infinity in its consciousness.

-Both intention and apprehension are finite concepts anyways—as is all rational science of finite beings who always propose a beginning and an end—being finite—imposing limits so that it can contain its views on infinity.
-For it works always within a closed system, with keeping certain variables/dynamics of the system fixed while observing others, whereas G-d works with \infty .
-G-d is an open system, full of infinite potential and possibilities, containing an infinite amount of finities of which we are just one of them.
-One which happens to be "harmonious" to our existence.
-Thus we say "G-d created the world" or scientifically it might be restated, "An harmonious universe, one in which human beings could exist, arose out of the infinity of possibilities—i.e., possible universes—that exist.".
+Both intention and apprehension are finite concepts anyways—as is all rational science of finite beings who exist in a world in which everything has a beginning and an end.
+Being finite, he has to, by necessity, impose limits on any endeavour, so that he can shpe its views.
+This works always within a closed system, which entails keeping certain variables/dynamics of the system fixed while observing others, whereas the Infinite Being works with infinity (and His Minions in higher dimensions).
+This Being is thus an open system, full of infinite potential and possibilities, containing an infinite amount of finities of which we are just one.
+One which happens to be “harmonious” to our existence.
+Thus we say “G-d created the world” or scientifically it might be restated, “An harmonious universe, one in which human beings could exist, arose out of the infinity of possible universes that could exist.”.

 Athiest

-G-d is removed from the equation by the atheist, who will then replace it with nothing, or with some other belief system—one that excludes G-d.
-Thus one ends up with the space that is defined by those that believe in G-d, the Creator, and those that do not.
+If this Infinite, Overriding Dynamic is removed from the equation by the atheist, he will then replace it with nothing, or with some other belief system—one that excludes G-d, or whatever G-d represents.
+Thus one ends up with the two narratives.
+One that is defined by those that believe in G-d, the Creator, and the other that does not.

-At this stage, most of us have replaced it with science, the ultimate expression of the rational mind or so it is described by its believers while not taking into account that the limitations of rationality.
+At this stage, most of us have replaced the religious narrative with the scientific one.
+This is an attempt at a rational description of the creation of the universe, while not taking into account the limitations of rationality.

 What we find in this case, is that in the midst of the most rational of times (the scientific age), our behaviour becomes more and more irrational.
-Now we have reached a trans-human stage, where we can improve on the natural course of evolution with our science, and believe that we can replace G-d with AI—despite overwhelming evidence as to the risks and failures of such an approach.
+Now we have reached a trans-human stage, where we believe we can improve on the natural course of evolution with our science, essentially replacing the Creator G-d with some human creation (like AI) despite overwhelming evidence as to the risks and failures of such an approach.

 This is reminiscent of the Tower of Babel.

-On the other hand, if there is a G-d, and we act abominably, we blame G-d for creating us (humans) that way.
+On the other hand, if there is a G-d, and we act ignore His teachings, and act abominably, we blame G-d for creating us (humans) that way.

-If we deny the existence of G-d, and we act abominably, who then do we blame?
+If we deny the existence of G-d, and we act despicably, who then do we blame when calamities befall us?
 No-one, for there is no-one to blame, and we may conclude that that is just the way human beings are.
-If we replace the religious doctrine with a scientific one (eg. evolution) which supports this violent behaviour, then the jaws of the beast can close upon us.
+If we replace the religious doctrine with a scientific one (eg. evolution) which believes that this violent behaviour is an artifact of being human, then the jaws of the beast can more easily close upon us.
+They will tell us that they can adjust our nature to make us more peaceful and thus less human.
+The religious mind would argue, if we are made in G-d’s image, to change that manifestation would be to change the very nature of the human being.
+However, if that is not the case (as those non-believers would propose), then we are a freak of nature, and thus can be adjusted accordingly.

-If we remove G-d, blessed be His name forever, the saviour from our equation, then we are left with a human being the ultimate consciousness (as we would then acknowledge no other), and we have plenty of examples of said consciousness being insufficient and incapable in many circumstances.
+If we remove G-d, blessed be His name forever, the saviour, from our equation, then we are left with human consciousness as the ultimate consciousness (as we would then acknowledge no other), and we have plenty of examples of said consciousness being insufficient and incapable of dealing with many circumstances, and downright dangerous and extremely violent in others.

 For those who follow this atheistic doctrine, AI would be the ultimate solution.
 Through the implementation of this AI system, the powerful elites would be able to embed their positions of power.
 Which is happening as I speak.

 AI: A note on AI: Perhaps we have had such systems throughout history, just not referred to as AI.
-But any system that is imposed from the outside, and forces people to live in a certain imposed manner, is a form of AI.
-Legal systems are just that.
+But any system that is imposed from the outside, and forces people to live in a certain controlled manner, is a form of AI.
+For example, legal systems are essentially just that.

-If HaShem is so powerful, why is there so much difficulty accepting Torah — the blueprint/guidebook to the World to Come?
-Because, somewhere, we have a drop of the Divine power that is expressed in what is called, "free choice".
+If HaShem is so powerful, why is there so much difficulty accepting Torah —the blueprint/guidebook to the World to Come?
+Because we have a drop of the Divine power that is expressed in what is called, “free choice”.

-It thus becomes an action in the world and the adherents of said doctrine build a life around them that forms around this core belief.
+It will thus express itself as an action in the world and the adherents of said doctrine build a life around them that forms around this belief.

-Rationality would also fall into such a belief system, but one that has a serious flaw.
-Rationality requires a "mechanism" — some set of agreed upon criteria, that will deem something to be rational.
+Rationality falls into such a belief system, but one that has a serious flaw.
+Rationality requires a “mechanism”—some set of agreed upon criteria, a protocol of engagement, that will deem something to be rational.
 The question is whether these criteria are adequate.
-Of "what if it was the rational that actually brought us to the space of rationality?
+For the essence of the cosmos does not seem to be able to fit neatly into our rational minds, and it is a misconception to believe that it could.

 The expression of a king is the belief that there are those amongst us who may be above us and control us like gods.
 Thus, the desire to be king is the ultimate expression of ego.
 When one reaches this pinnacle of desire it is manifested by one’s entire world being a reflection of the king’s ego.
 Anyone or anything that doesn’t agree with his ego is immediately ejected.

 The problem that occurs here is that a king cannot fully control those who believe in G!d.
 They cannot be broken from the outside.
 They stand against the absolute power that the king desires.
-If G!d is the King, then there is one who stands above the earthly king—and that is revolutionary.
+If G!d is the true King, then He stands above the earthly king—and that is revolutionary.

-However, having removed the dependency on G-d, replaced with pseudo-science and AI, which the king controls, enables the earthly king to gain absolute control over his people, body and soul.
+However, removing the dependency on G-d, replacing it with pseudo-science and AI, which the king controls, enables the earthly king to gain absolute control over his people, body and soul.

 Many want a leader, or a king, to rule over them.
-Thus the only king that is no-king is an "imaginary" king, a king so perfect, so kingly, that no human king could ever hope to attain such dignity, This perfect king, or king of perfection, we call G-d, in English.
+Thus the only king that is no-king is the imaginary king, a king so perfect, so kingly, that no human king could ever hope to attain such dignity, This perfect king, or king of perfection, we call G-d, in English.
 Now if this god is just a king, then he will be like any king, both good and bad.
 So the only king that cannot be a king, as we know kings, is G-d, the perfect King.
 How paradoxical!
 Let us enter the realm of the imaginary.
-Imagine a King, so perfect....
 Imagine this G-d of Perfection ruling over everything - and it is, of course, perfect.
-This king we refer to as "the Supernal Light" for he existed before there even was light - as if you could imagine such a thing.
-As such, as He is One and in everything - just as the number 1 is contained in every single other number - any one can become one with the One.
-Remember, if you combine another 1 with infinity, the Infinite does not change.
+This king we refer to as “the Supernal Light”—for he existed before there was light—as if it is possible to imagine such a thing.
+As such, as He is One and in everything—just as the number one is contained in every single other number-–any one can become one with the Infinite One.

 Omnipotence

-Because He, the Creator of the Universe, couldn't!
-Because He, Blessed is Holy Kingdom for evermore, surely would have, if He, the Great Omnipotence, would have, if He could have.
+Because He, the Creator of the Universe, couldn’t!
+Because He, Blessed is Holy Kingdom for evermore, surely would have, if He, the Great Omnipotence, could have.
 It must have taken an infinite amount of energy of the Omnipotent to create a single moment of non-ness and we are a product of it!
 It took billions of years to create this space.
-By saying that, in the realm of the Divine, there is no time, does not in any way negate the fact that it took "billions of years" worth of energy for this Creation to happen in no-time itself.
+By saying that, in the realm of the Divine where there is no time, does not in any way negate the fact that it took “billions of years” worth of energy for this Creation to happen in no-time.

 Perfect world

 Thus either we blame G-d, or separate evil from G-d, and propose another, equal to G-d, who we call Lucifer or Satan.
-This denies the essential Oneness of the Divine.
+This denies the essential Oneness of the Divine—“Where there is only One, they see two.”
 It is an misunderstanding of the concept of the Perfection of The Divine Creator.
-How could the perfect G-d create an "imperfect" world?
-Why would the perfect G-d create a world filled with "evil"?
+How could the perfect G-d create an “imperfect” world?
+Why would the perfect G-d create a world filled with “evil”?
 Firstly, and most importantly, who are we to judge such a thing?
-We, who only see a tiny fraction of what IS, are saying that this totality, the immensity of the created world is "evil", or imperfect?
-How arrogant, and thus opens the door to someone claiming to be able to "fix" this broken world - a king, or leader, or even .... dare I say it ... a Messiah?
+We, who only see a tiny fraction of what IS, are saying that this totality, the immensity of the created world is “evil”, or imperfect?
+How arrogant, and opening the door to someone claiming to be able to “fix” this broken world—a king, or leader, or even … dare I say it … a Messiah?

 Questions